telferang/tp/docs/UserGuide.md

 Examples of usages:
 1. `deduct budget a/1500`
 2. `deduct budget a/400 m/09/2024 c/FOOD`

+Remarks: Given an example 'Total Monthly Budget: 2000.0 Date: 2024-11 Categories: {FOOD=1000.0, OTHERS=1000}', using the command "deduct budget a/2000 m/11/2024" will automatically apply the deduction to the "OTHERS" category.
+The amount deducted will be the smaller of either 2000 or the current amount in "OTHERS".

 #### 3. Listing budgets: `list budgets`
 View all budgets, up to the latest 12 budgets.
 Able to view the budget for a specific month as well.